rishi2019194/triton-python-backend-nugraph3/README.md

 # Changes made to the existing code (Hacks at the server end)
 ## HitGraphProducer Class in Pynuml
-In the current release version of [HitGraphProducer class](https://github.com/nugraph/pynuml/blob/main/pynuml/process/hitgraph.py#L10) of pynuml, the constructor requires **_file:'pynuml.io.File'_**, which is not possible since pre-processing is happening at the server end and we don't have access to the h5 file there for that event.
-Hence, as an hack we had to make our own HitGraphProducer class which doesn't have h5 file as one of the constructor's arguement.
-Apart from that we add a **_create_graph()_** in that class which pre-processes the input sent from the client for inference.
+In the current release version of [HitGraphProducer class](https://github.com/nugraph/pynuml/blob/main/pynuml/process/hitgraph.py#L10) of pynuml repo, the constructor requires **_file:'pynuml.io.File'_**, which is not possible since pre-processing is happening at the server end and we don't have access to the h5 file there for that event.
+Hence, as an hack we had to make our [own HitGraphProducer class](https://github.com/rishi2019194/triton-python-backend-nugraph3/blob/main/gnn_models_check/nugraph3_new/1/model.py) which doesn't have h5 file as one of the constructor's arguement.
+Apart from that we add a [**_create_graph()_**](https://github.com/rishi2019194/triton-python-backend-nugraph3/blob/main/gnn_models_check/nugraph3_new/1/model.py#L48) in that class which pre-processes the input sent from the client for inference.

 ## EventLabels Class in Nugraph
-In the current version of [EventLabels class](https://github.com/nugraph/nugraph/blob/main/nugraph/nugraph/util/event_labels.py#L16) in nugraph, we first need to check if **_data["evt"]_** has attribute **_'y'_** or not.
+In the current version of [EventLabels class](https://github.com/nugraph/nugraph/blob/main/nugraph/nugraph/util/event_labels.py#L16) in nugraph repo, we first need to check if [**_data["evt"]_** has attribute **_'y'_** or not](https://github.com/rishi2019194/nugraph/blob/main/nugraph/nugraph/util/event_labels.py#L16).
 This is because during inference we won't have access to the ground truth labels of the event.
 Hence, we have added an if-condition to first check if _**'y'**_ is present as an attribute inside of _**data['evt']**_ or not.

+## Changes in Nugraph3.py
+In the current verison of [Nugraph3.py](https://github.com/nugraph/nugraph/blob/main/nugraph/nugraph/models/nugraph3/nugraph3.py#L207) in nugraph repo, we are calculating loss after computing the inference results in the step() function.
+However, in inference we don't have acccess to the ground truth y-labels, hence we can't calculate loss.
+Thus, as an hack we have c[ommented the loss computation step](https://github.com/rishi2019194/nugraph/blob/main/nugraph/nugraph/models/nugraph3/nugraph3.py#L208) in our code.
+Furthermore, to easily access the updated HeteroData object(data) which stores the inference result - we create a class attribute termed [**_data_**](https://github.com/rishi2019194/nugraph/blob/main/nugraph/nugraph/models/nugraph3/nugraph3.py#L205) via which we can access the inference  result and send that to  the  client.